The pancreas is located deep inside the abdomen.

 Unlike insulin, glucagon raises blood sugar levels.
 According to the Johns Hopkins University Sol Goldman Pancreatic Cancer Research Center, the combination of insulin and glucagon maintains the proper level of sugar in the blood.

 The pancreas’ second, exocrine function is to produce and release digestive fluids.
 After food enters the stomach, digestive enzymes called pancreatic juice travel through several small ducts to the main pancreatic duct and then to the bile duct, according to the Medical University of South Carolina’s Digestive Disease Center.
 The bile duct takes the juice to the gallbladder, where it mixes with bile to aid in digestion.

 Location of the pancreas

 Intense pancreatic pain is usually associated with acute pancreatitis.
-It may also be caused by an enlarged pancreas.
 It can be hard to identify pancreas pain and evaluate pancreas diseases because the organ sits deep in the abdomen, according to The National Pancreas Association.
 Other signs that the pain may be pancreatic include jaundice, itchy skin and unexplained weight loss.
 If you are experiencing pancreas pain, consult your doctor.

 Acute pancreatitis: Causes, symptoms and treatment

-Pancreas pain is the chief symptom of acute pancreatitis.
+Pancreas pain is the chief symptom of acute pancreatitis, according to Medscape.
 The pain is usually severe and sudden.
 It increases in severity until it becomes a constant ache.
 This pancreas pain is felt in the upper abdomen.
 The Mayo Clinic noted that the pain can radiate through to the back, and Knowlton pointed out that it might be worse after eating.
-Other symptoms of acute pancreatitis include nausea, vomiting, and diarrhea.
+Other symptoms of acute pancreatitis include nausea, vomiting, fever and diarrhea.

 Risk factors for pancreatic cancer include smoking, long-term diabetes, and chronic pancreatitis, according to the National Cancer Institute.

-According to The University of Texas MD Anderson Cancer Center, to diagnose pancreatic cancer, doctors typically conduct physical exams, blood tests, imaging tests and biopsies.
+According to The University of Texas MD Anderson Cancer Center, to diagnose pancreatic cancer, doctors typically conduct physical exams, blood tests, imaging tests, endoscopic ultrasounds and tests and biopsies.
 Treatment options include surgery, radiation, chemotherapy and therapies targeted to attack cancer cells without harming normal cells.